Navitimer

 The late 1960s brought a new challenge to the watchmaking industry, as the mechanical chronograph was no longer interesting to the younger generation and was threatened by cheaper quartz calibers.
 To overcome this challenge, Breitling began the ambitious and visionary development of one of the first automatic mechanical chronograph calibers.
 Developed in partnership with Heuer-Leonidas and Buren-Hamilton, the Breitling Chrono-Matic was launched on March 3, 1969, and offered two timepieces in one – a mechanical automatic watch and a chronograph, meaning people no longer had to choose between the two.

 The same year, Breitling pushed design boundaries even further as the Navitimer case grew to an unprecedented size of 48 millimeters.
 Though the watch was much larger than others on the market at the time, its very short lugs made it comfortable to wear and ensured its success among a younger, more urban, and trendier clientele.
+Two new timepieces were developed: an automatic version equipped with the revolutionary Chrono-Matic caliber (Reference 1806) and a hand-wound version (Reference 816).
+Both were equipped with the newly patented waterproof rotating bezel.
+The classic and successful 41-millimeter Navitimer remained in production and was given a modern and useful date indication in an automatic (Reference 8806) and a hand-wound version (Reference 7806).

 In 1986, two modern icons met, as legendary singer Serge Gainsbourg, amateur of fine items and craftsmanship, wore the Breitling Navitimer (Reference 81600).
 He even incorporated his own unique style by wearing the watch on a distinctive rally bracelet crafted from platinum.
+Since then, the Navitimer has been a pillar of the Breitling collection and has been fitted with the brand’s most complicated and prestigious movements, including the Breitling Manufacture Caliber 01 in 2010 and a split-second chronograph caliber in 2017.
+With a career spanning more than 65 years, the Navitimer is the most iconic Breitling ever made and remains the ultimate wrist-worn instrument for pilots to this day.